bees-hive/elegant-git/docs/commands.md

 usage: git elegant deliver-work [branch-name]
 ```

 Updates the current branch by rebasing the default upstream branch.
-Then,
+If there is
+a rebase in progress, the command will continue it instead of initiation a new
-it pushes HEAD to the appropriate upstream branch.
+one.
+Then, it pushes HEAD to the appropriate upstream branch.

 By default, the name of remote branch is equal to the local one.
 If a local
 branch has an upstream branch configured, it will be used as a remote branch.